Monday 14th October 2024

 Despite data that shows no loss in worker productivity from remote and hybrid work, some companies have tried to make working from the office more days per week a mandate.
 After all, investing in real estate and office space is costly.
 But so is talent retention.

 Interestingly, not everyone wants to work from home permanently or every day.
 Many of us need and want to connect on a human level with our co-workers in person.
 We want to collaborate, and we want to foster personal relationships.
 In fact, having a work “bestie” or two can make an incredible difference in our job satisfaction.
-People who have a best friend at work are seven times as likely to be engaged in their jobs, are better at engaging customers and produce higher-quality work, according to Gallup research.
+People who have a best friend at work are seven times more likely to be engaged in their jobs, are better at engaging customers and produce higher-quality work, according to Gallup research.

 Enter, hybrid work policies.

-The state of hybrid work policies: By the numbers
+The state of hybrid work in 2024

 Creating a strong hybrid work culture begins with buy-in to policies